010101-sans/namida_sync/docs/INTENT_BASED_CONFIG_PASSING.md

 ### Motivation
 - **Goal:**
     - Allow Namida Intent Demo to launch Namida Sync and pass configuration (backup folder and music folders) reliably, just like with `adb shell am start ... --es ...`.
-    - For example `   adb shell am start -n com.sanskar.namidasync/.MainActivity --es backupPath "/storage/emulated/0/Namida/Backups" --es musicFolders "/storage/emulated/0/Music,/storage/emulated/0/Downloads"`
+    - For example, you can test it with `adb shell am start -n com.sanskar.namidasync/.MainActivity --es backupPath "/storage/emulated/0/Namida/Backups" --es musicFolders "/storage/emulated/0/Music,/storage/emulated/0/Downloads"`
 - **Why not just use plugins?**
   - Plugins like `android_intent_plus` and `intent` have limitations with Dart 3, null safety, or do not support explicit component launching as needed for robust cross-app communication.
   - Deep links (ACTION_VIEW + URI) can show "Open with" dialogs and are less reliable for direct app-to-app config passing.